What does a copy editor do?

 How much will it cost?

-This covers my reading of your manuscript in PDF format, flagging issues and making suggestions directly on the document.
+This covers my reading of your manuscript in MS Word or PDF format, flagging issues and making suggestions directly on the document.
 I will return the document to you with my comments, summarizing the major issues and any overarching observations via email.

 How long will it take you to